Positive Approaches to Challenging Behavior

 Kenji is a 55 year old man with an intellectual and developmental disability who recently moved to a city to be closer to his aging parents.
 Kenji started a new job working as a janitor at a local restaurant.
 At work, Kenji has been pushing and shoving his supported employment colleagues so that they lose their balance, especially during times of day when the restaurant he works in is really busy.

 During Kenji’s person-centered plan it became clear that Kenji really dislikes his job because it is very noisy in the kitchens with everyone yelling out orders and playing loud music.
 Kenji decided to change jobs and started stocking shelves at a nearby mail order shop.
-The shop owners are very calm and somewhat introverted.
+The shop owners are very calm and are introverted like Kenji.
 They like that Kenji appreciates calm and quiet work settings.
 Over time, Kenji's challenging behaviors gradually disappeared.